 Open Content images tend to be large in file-size.
 To avoid potential data charges from your carrier, we recommend making sure your device is connected to a Wi-Fi network before downloading.

-Currently on view at: Getty Villa, Gallery 107, Monsters and Minor Deities
+Currently on view at: Getty Villa, Gallery 109, The Greeks in Southern Italy and Sicily

 Thymiaterion Supported by a Statuette of Nike

 Sicily, Italy (Place Created)

 Terracotta with white slip and polychromy (red, dark blue, black)